Adam5Wu/Bless/README.md

 * **sort-field**: when specified, sort commit log message in specified order.
 (Syntax refer to gnu sort manual, KEYDEF)
   * *Default behavior: "2r" -- sort the second field (date) in reverse order*

+### Blacklist Feature
+A prefix based backlist is supported.

+To use this feature:
+1. Create or edit the file "build/.bless.blacklist"
+2. Put the path prefixes in this file, one on each line
+  * Use relative path wrt. the directory bless script is executed

 ### Generated Content
 Normally, the script will produce a file named "<original-name>.blessed", with change-annotated content.